scottcanoe/tbp.tbs_sensorimotor_intelligence/README.md

  - `monty/`: Contains all the code needed to run experiments using [tbp.monty](https://github.com/thousandbrainsproject/tbp.monty), the open-source, sensorimotor learning system presented in our paper.
 This directory also includes instructions for setting up a Python environment and executing the experiments.
 See [here](monty/README.md) for details.
  - `pytorch/`: Contains the vision transformer (ViT) model used in the paper and the experiments performed with it.
 Like `monty/`, this directory contains instructions for setting up an appropriate Python environment.
 See [here](pytorch/README.md) for details.
  - `scripts/`: Contains analysis and plotting scripts used to generate figures for the paper.
 TODO: specify which environment (or either?) will work for these.
+See [here](scripts/README.md) for details.

 ## Filesystem Setup